UWE-Ruby/week-01/README.md

 * What is dependency management?
 * Why is it useful?
-* What is the syntax
 * Is it similar to other dependency management systems you have used?

-#### Ruby Syntax

-### Rake

-#### Tasks

-* Execute `rake spec`

-This is the same as the command `rake`.
-Why is it the same?
-What makes it the same?

-* Try changing the name of the rake task `rspec`

-Try executing the command `rake`.
-Does it still work?
-What happens when you specify a different value for as the default.

-* Try creating a new rake task
-* Try changing the default rake task to your new rake task

-#### Ruby Syntax

-* Try changing the rake task names from Symbols to Strings

-The tasks `:spec` and `:default` are [Symbols](http://www.randomhacks.net/articles/2007/01/20/13-ways-of-looking-at-a-ruby-symbol).
-Do the tasks still work when you change them to `'spec'` or `'default'`?

-* Read about the [system](http://rubydoc.info/stdlib/core/1.9.2/Kernel#system-instance_method) method